 - Microsoft Exchange Online

-This issue occurs if Outlook Anywhere is not enabled in the target forest.
+This issue occurs if Outlook Anywhere is not enabled or the External URL for Exchange Web Services is not configured in the target forest.

 To work around this issue, enable Outlook Anywhere in the target forest, and then verify that the external URL for Exchange Server Web Services is configured correctly.
 To do this, follow these steps.Note